Cuming family (Craigmill)

 By his marriage in 1798 to Isobel Fraser, Thomas Cuming became part of the Fraser of Belladrum family.
 The three Fraser brothers, James, Simon and Evan, were leading planters in Berbice, and their sister, Sarah, who was married to William Fraser of Culbokie, brought up his infant daughter, Hannah, after Isobel’s death in January 1800 and Thomas’s subsequent return to Demerara.

 There were other Cumings in Guyana.
-James Cuming late of Sluie [Moray] died in Demerara on 21 January last [i.e. 1800, Edinburgh Magazine].
+James Cuming late of Sluie [Moray] died in Demerara on 21 January last [i.e. 1801, Edinburgh Magazine].
+He was noted as being in Demerara in either 1790 or 1796 [Elgin Courant, and Morayshire Advertiser, 5 April 1898 quoting Rose Papers].
 The Cuming family of Sluie were referred to in Lachlan Cuming's will as relatives.
+In 1801 Thomas Mewburn, on behalf of the late James Cuming, beganthe process of manumitting (freeing) an enslaved woman called Belinda and her 'mulatto' child James - presumably the son of James Cuming [National Archives of Guyana].

 In 1810 Thomas Cuming petitioned for the manumission of ‘two coloured Children named Andrew and William, the property of Andrew Cuming deceased’ [E&DG 8 May 1810].
 In 1816 notice was given that Andrew Cuming (a minor) intended to leave the colony in 14 days from May 6 [E&DRG 8 June 1816].